 Staying active and looking after our bodies isn't just good for our long-term health; it makes us happy too.
 Aside from the release of endorphins in your brain, exercise encourages us to make more of an effort to dress nice, go out and see people, live and breathe!
 Looking after ourselves gives us confidence.
 We feel in control.
 And if you feel in control, then the world is at your feet!

 Don't overthink it

 I'm not a religious person.
 I don't think there's any meaning to life.
 But I do believe we need to find some meaning.
 Whether that's with family and friends, going to church or becoming more spiritual.
 Whatever works for you.

 What I will say is that thinking about things too much can lead to unhappiness.
 Anxiety and stress aren't suitable for anyone.
 How do you stop negative thoughts going round and round in your head?
 Many believe the answer lies in mindfulness.
 The practise of quietening the mind.
 If, like me, you're not able to sit still in a perfect lotus pose (my hips are to blame) and meditate then do something that switches your brain off.
 For me, it's ironing, running, cycling, gardening, knitting, housecleaning – they all work beautifully.

 For extra guidance, check out the following recommended books:

 Declutter Your Mind: How to Stop Worrying, Relieve Anxiety, and Eliminate Negative Thinking by S.J.
 Scott and Barrie Davenport

-This wonderful book promises to teach you the habits, actions, and mindsets to clean up the mental clutter that's holding you back from living a meaningful life.
-Full of exercises that will have an immediate, positive impact on your mindset.
+This beautiful book promises to teach you the habits, actions, and mindsets to clean up the mental clutter that's holding you back from living a meaningful life — full of exercises that will have an immediate, positive impact on your mindset.
 Instead of just telling you to do something, it provides practical, science-backed actions that can create real and lasting change if practised regularly.

 Priced at £2.99 – Buy the book